-According to Statistics Canada, there are more women than ever entering STEM (science, technology, engineering, and science) fields, however, they are still significantly underrepresented.
-In 2016, 34% of STEM graduates were women and beyond that women only made up 23% of the workforce.
+According to Statistics Canada, there are more women than ever entering STEM (science, technology, engineering, and science) fields.
+However, they are still significantly underrepresented.
+In 2016, 34% of STEM graduates were women, and beyond that, women only made up 23% of the STEM workforce.

-Despite this lack of representation in the field, throughout history females have made remarkable strides in engineering.
-However, due to gender biases in these fields, have been overshadowed and unrecorded in their successes.
+Despite this lack of representation in the field, throughout history, females have made remarkable strides in engineering.
+Still, due to gender biases in these fields, they have been overshadowed and unrecorded in their successes.
 As time has progressed, this issue has started fading to the background as women are recognized for their achievements in engineering, and we’re learning more about the role that women have played in engineering fields for a long time.

 This blog aims to elevate a small portion of the achievements made by female engineers throughout history, many of which have been foundational for discoveries and methods still used today.

 Emily Roebling (1843 – 1903)

 Emily Roebling was a socialite, builder, and businesswoman, who was largely responsible for the building of the Brooklyn Bridge.
 Her husband, Washington Roebling, was the chief engineer on the project but fell ill shortly after the project started.
 He was battling a serious illness, and he had to rely on the advice and knowledge of his wife to help with the completion of this project.
 At the time of construction, the Brooklyn Bridge was set to be the longest span suspension bridge in the world and the first built with steel cables.

 Emily Roebling acted as the liaison between her husband, who was unable to leave the house at this time, and the engineering team.
 Through these interactions, she demonstrated a great understanding of construction, materials, and cable fabrications.
 Her expertise on these matters led the engineering team to believe that she had assumed the role of head engineer on the project in the absence of her husband.